oscarbutler/restaurant/README.md

 I have mixed this with a font weight in css to make the font look thicker and stand out more.

+## Choice Of Images

+For this project I have only used four different images.
+These can be found on the home page.
+This displays a small slideshow of these images and they represent the foods that will be served at this restaurant.
+This gives the user of the website some insight into the type of restaurant the oak is.

 ## Technology Used

 - Python was the main component used to create the server of the website.